Robert Brewer (American football): College career

 Never recruited by the school he loved, Brewer drove to Austin and convinced Coach Fred Akers to give him a shot.
 He made the Longhorns football team as a walk-on.
 Later he was awarded a scholarship and finally got his chance halfway through his junior season.

 In 1980, he backed up Donnie Little but played in only one game, against TCU.
 It was during the 1981 season that Brewer became the starter.
 Texas won its first four games and became the consensus #1 team in the country with Rick McIvor at quarterback.
 During that time, Brewer played only a handful of downs.
 But then they lost badly to unranked Arkansas, with McIvor throwing 4 interceptions, allowing Brewer a chance to play in that game.
 A few weeks later, with Texas losing to Houston 14-0, Brewer went in for an injured McIvor and was able to rally the team to a 14-14 tie, completing 8 of 20 passes for 93 yards including the game-tying two-point conversion to tailback John Walker.
 Brewer became the team's starter and led them to three straight wins, a #6 ranking, a slim chance at the National Championship and a spot in the Cotton Bowl in place of conference champion Southern Methodist, who was on probation and ineligible that year.

-The 1981 Cotton Bowl was arguably Brewer's best game.
+The 1982 Cotton Bowl was arguably Brewer's best game and the first 200 yard passing game of his career.
 Down 10-0 in the 4th quarter against #3 Alabama, Brewer got the Longhorns down to Alabama's 30 yard line and then, on a QB draw play called "one" that wasn't even in the playbook, ran 30 yards for a touchdown.
 It was his longest running play of his career.
 Texas got the ball back a few minutes later and Brewer led the Longhorns 80 yards down the field, hitting four straight passes of 37, 10, 19, and 10 yards before Terry Orr ran it in from the 8-yard line for the game-winning touchdown.
-Texas finished 10-1-1 with a final No. 3 National Ranking.
+Texas finished 10-1-1 with a final No. 3 National Ranking and Brewer was named the Cotton Bowl MVP.

-In 1982, Brewer threw for 12 TDs and set UT records for attempts and yardage, and tied the mark for completions.
+In 1982, Brewer was a team captain and threw for 12 TDs.
+He set UT records for attempts and yardage (1,415), and tied the mark for completions.
+He threw for more than 200 yards against Oklahoma and again against Baylor, including an 80 yard touchdown pass to Herkie Walls.
 Texas finished 9-2 that year and went to the Sun Bowl.
 But five days before that game, Brewer suffered a broken thumb in practice, ending his career one game early.
 His last game was an upset win at home against #6 Arkansas.

 He went 13-2 as a starter.